-Your family will have exciting conservation activities every day, including turtle nesting beach surveys (early morning starts), harbour surveys of the turtle population, snorkelling surveys of sea grass meadows and a coastal clean-up.
-One evening is spent rescuing turtle hatchlings!
-These activities will be accompanied a series of engaging educational presentations throughout the week.
+Your family will have exciting conservation activities every day, including turtle nesting beach surveys (early morning starts), harbour surveys of the turtle population, a night turtle nest monitoring shift, snorkelling surveys of sea grass meadows and a coastal clean-up.
+These activities will be accompanied a series of engaging and interactive presentations throughout the week.

-The family programme runs from Thursday morning to the following Wednesday morning.
+The family programme runs from Thursday morning to the following Tuesday evening (6 days).
 You will meet the team in Argostoli town each day and transport is provided for activities that are not within walking distance.

 During your free time, you can explore the many attractions of Kefalonia.
 We recommend having a few extra days before or after the project to fully enjoy the island!